lxchurbakov/pixel-editor/readme.md

 # Pixel Editor Application

-PP: Pixel Editor Application
+This is a simple application that will allow you to create pixel art images.

 ## Roadmap

 - [x] Basic Drawing
 - [x] Palette for brush tool
+- [x] Eraser tool

+- [ ] Fill Tool
-- [ ] Eraser tool
+- [ ] Color Picker Tool

 - [ ] Layers with transparency
 - [ ] Export and Import

-- [ ] Fill Tool
-- [ ] Color Picker Tool